 Learning to influence people is another skill that you will need to master as you get comfortable with line management.
 You can, of course, tell people what to do but it is far more effective if you don’t need to.
 Influence allows you to impact people by persuading them.
-It has been said that leadership is the art of getting someone else to do something you want done because he wants to do it and our training course for new line managers incorporates a lot of elements of leadership.
+It has been said that leadership is the art of getting someone else to do something you want done because he wants to do it and our new line managers course incorporates a lot of elements of leadership.

 Positive influencers inspire action in others.
 If you can do this then your team will work towards the team objectives enthusiastically and things will happen quickly, combine leadership traits with the art of storytelling and you wiil be an effective and motivational leader.

 Below we look at the two key areas that you need to look at when thinking about your influencing skills and finish by looking at the additional complexity in cross-cultural influence.

 Influence does not just stop at your team.
 You have the potential to influence a whole network of people both above you and below you in your organisation.

 The number of people that you can influence will have a direct impact on your ability to get things done.

 If you have the opportunity to build your sphere of influence beyond just your direct team within reason you should take it.
 Building relationships and influence is a long-term game so start early to enjoy the benefits of building your sphere of influence.

 Sitting on industry committees and other internal committees (Eg in-house charity teams) will bring you into contact with people well beyond your day-to-day work and allow you to build your sphere of influence well beyond your direct team.